 Grant Application Procedures

 Applicants are requested to review the above grant guidelines to determine eligibility for consideration prior to submitting an application.
 In the United States, Fluor only accepts requests through our online process.
-If you are based in a country other than the United States, click here to contact your local community relations representative.

 To assist in determining grant eligibility, we include an online pre-qualification process.
 If your organization meets pre-qualification requirements, you will then have the ability to submit a grant application.
 The application includes narrative sections that ask for a summary of the organization, a description of the proposed project for which funding is being requested and output and impact details that would be made possible as a result of funding from Fluor as well as budget details.
 We encourage you to review the following information prior to beginning the online grant application process: